YoloNomy/YoloNomy.github.io/_thermo/statistical/entropy-max.md

 ---
 # Derivation of the probability of microstates by maximizing the entropy

 We now want to justify that the principle of maximum entropy is a powerful tool to find the probability distribution associated to microstates of a system.
 To do so, we will introduce the Lagrange multiplier technique, which is a powerful mathematical tool to find the $p_i$ associated to the maximal value of $S$, under some additional constraints.
-We will illustrate this principle and this tool on the case of fair dice and of a biased die.
+We will illustrate this principle and this tool on the case of fair die and of a biased die.

 ## Maximising the entropy: the Lagrange multipliers

 Recall from the [previous lecture](../entropy/), that the entropy $S$ of a probability distribution $p_i$ is given by

-$$ S= -\sum_i p_i \ln(p_i)$$
+$$S= -\sum_i p_i \ln(p_i)$$

 $S$ quantifies our ignorence about the system.
 For example, if our system is a box of gas, $i$ can label all the possible microscopic configurations of the large number of particles contained in the box. $p_i$ would be the probability that, at this exact moment, the particles are in this exact configuration.
 In theory, we could measure many many times $N$ the system, write down the number of times that it was observed in a given configuration $n_i$, and estimate these probabilities in a frequentist way using $p_i=n_i/N$ as described in the previous lecture.
 Unfortunately, most of the time this is simply impossible.
 For exemple, there is something like $10^{25}$ particles of water in a glass.
 It would simply be impossible to measure the position and velocity of each of them, not even a single time.